COVID-19 Communication to Families

 Your child tests positive for COVID-19:

-- Keep your child at home and away from others for a minimum of 5 days.
+Keep your child home and away from others if symptomatic and/or with fever.

 - If your child needs to be in the same room as others, make sure they wear a well-fitting mask.